|Title:||Mayor of Surprise, Arizona|

 |Address:||16000 N. Civic Center Plaza Surprise, AZ 85374|

-Mayor Wolcott has a team approach to job creation, working with Economic Development staff, the Surprise Regional Chamber of Commerce and regional partners such as the Greater Phoenix Economic Council, where she is a Board member.
-Since she has taken office, more than 400 new permanent career positions and 300 construction jobs have been created in Surprise as a result of $55 million in new capital investments.
+Mayor Wolcott uses a team approach to job creation — working with Economic Development staff, the Greater Surprise Chamber of Commerce team and regional partners, such as the Greater Phoenix Economic Council, where she serves as a board member.
+Since taking office, more than 700 new permanent jobs and 300 construction positions have been created in Surprise as a result of $55 million in new capital investments.
+In addition, Mayor Wolcott continues to support “the arts” to help fuel community and economic development.
+Most recently, she was instrumental in bringing a new 2,500-square-foot art museum and performance space operated by the West Valley Arts Council to the Surprise Civic Center in July 2014.

 Mayor Wolcott is a strong advocate for a broad transportation vision for Surprise and Arizona.
-She is a Board member of the I-11 Coalition, promoting the development of a congressionally authorized freeway linking Phoenix and Las Vegas and recognizing its vast economic potential for the West Valley.
+She is a board member of the I-11 Coalition, promoting the development of a congressionally authorized freeway linking Phoenix and Las Vegas and recognizing its vast economic potential for the West Valley.
 She serves on the Transportation Policy Committee of the regional Maricopa Association of Governments, and is active on the Transportation, Infrastructure & Services Policy and Advocacy Committee of the National League of Cities.
-She has presented on regional transportation issues and challenges around the Valley and the state, and is a leader in the Grand Avenue Coalition, an initiative to redevelop Grand Avenue by involving leaders from all communities along its length.
+She also has taken on a leadership role with the Grand Avenue Coalition, an initiative to redevelop Grand Avenue by involving regional leaders from all communities along its length.
+Her leadership revived a decades-old plan to solve the congestion at the city’s main gateway at Bell Road and Grand Avenue.

-A born communicator and bridge builder, Mayor Wolcott is an effective advocate for Surprise at the state legislature and with her colleagues around the Valley.
-She reaches out to the community with town hall meetings, a constantly updated web presence and social media tools.
-She loves meeting residents, listening to concerns and getting answers.
+A life-long communicator and bridge builder, Mayor Wolcott is an effective advocate for Surprise at the State Legislature and with her colleagues around the Valley.
+She has led the way to improve communications between Council and residents through regularly held community meetings, a constantly updated web presence and social media tools.

-Mayor Wolcott has more than 20 years of experience as an elected official, serving in the Minnesota House and Senate prior to discovering Surprise.
-As a mother of two and a grandmother of three, she brings a well balanced perspective to her passion for public service, and for making Surprise and Arizona a great place to live and work.
+Mayor Wolcott has 25 years of experience in 3 states as an elected official, serving at both the state and local levels.
+As a mother of two and a grandmother of three, she brings a well-balanced perspective to her passion for public service and for making Surprise a great place to live and work.

 Surprise Mayor: Current